pranavbale/SpringSecurity/BasicSecurityProject/README.md

-# Understanding a Basic Spring Security
+# Basic Spring Security
+-Basic Authentication And Authorization Using Spring Security 6